 Susana Moreira Marques is a writer and journalist.
 She was born in Porto in 1976 and now lives in Lisbon, where she writes for Público and Jornal de Negócios.
 Between 2005 and 2010 Moreira Marques lived in London, working at the BBC World Service while also a correspondent for Portuguese newspaper Público.
 Her journalism has won several prizes, including the Prémio AMI – Jornalismo Contra a Indiferença and the 2012 UNESCO ‘Human Rights and Integration’ Journalism Award (Portugal).
 Now and at the Hour of Our Death is her first book.

 ‘Raymond Carver once wrote about loving everything that increases me.
 This book increased me.
 It is fearless and luminous and full of grace; it travels to the edge of death and finds life there.
 Its attention to the particulars of love—between the ones who will go and the ones they will leave—is something close to sublime.’
-See The New York Times for more.
+Leslie Jamison also chose Now and at the Hour of Our Death as her New York Times Book of the Year.

 Gavin Francis, author of Adventures in Human Being